Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 And why does God want His people around at this time?
 1) He will need them to provide help and leadership for the many who will be searching and struggling in those days – to “instruct many” and to “do exploits”.
 2) Persecution and trying times will serve to “refine” and “purify” His people, making them ready for Heaven and worthy citizens of the coming Kingdom of God on Earth.

-So no premature rescue, or Rapture – at least not “until… the appointed time”, the time frame that is plainly set forth in the Scriptures: “immediately after the tribulation of those days” when the world “will see the Son of Man coming on the clouds of heaven with power and great glory.”
-(Matthew 24:29-30, Revelation 12:6,14-17, and others) **
+So no premature rescue, or Rapture – at least not “until… the appointed time”, the time frame that is plainly set forth in the Scriptures: “immediately after the tribulation of those days” when the world “will see the Son of Man coming on the clouds of heaven with power and great glory;” when “He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other.”
+(Matthew 24:29-30, Revelation 12:6,14-17, and others) (See Appendix 2: What Is the “Rapture”?)

 “Flesh and blood cannot inherit the kingdom of God.”
 (1 Corinthians 15:50) In the Old Testament days, “God’s people” were the descendants of Abraham and followers of the laws of Moses, by which the Jewish people were more or less forced to be good and righteous; they served, in the midst of a pagan world, as the example of a nation that worshiped the God of Heaven.